Слайдшоу Вътрешни страници

 People with intellectual difficulties will be able to see two movies shown as part of the “Cinemania” festival.

 Duration of the project: from 1 February 2019 until 30 November 2019.

 Project: ‘Creative Laboratory for People with Intellectual Difficulties’

 Objective of the project:

-Financing organisation: The Culture Programme of Sofia Municipality
+Financing organisation: Erasmus+ Programme of the European Union

 Project: 'Catering services provided by people with intellectual difficulties'

 The overall objective of the project is to promote the sustainable development of the catering services which Maria's World Foundation provides through its Sheltered Café 'Worlds'.
 In particular, the project will open additional opportunities for supported employment to young people with intellectual difficulties.

 Maria's World Foundation's Business plan for the development of a Sheltered Café and catering services is among the best five business plans approved in the framework of 'Entrepreneurship for non-profit organisations 2017', a programme organised by the Bulgarian Centre for Not-For-Profit Law and supported by America for Bulgaria Foundation and by UniCredit Foundation.